Thursday, April 20, 2017

 This past Monday, Miriam and I hosted a kiddush in honor of Kalman's third birthday.
 This came with speaking privileges, which I decided to take advantage of.

 Do you see this Kalman here?
 I am sure many of you would like to kidnap him.
 How would you go about doing it?
 On the surface, it would seem to be a simple task.
 Pick the boy up and walk out.
 Now here is where things get tricky.
 You see, even though Kalman is small, he can kick, scream and he really likes Mommy.
-So brute force would not actually practical for more than a brief period of time.
-What is needed is would be to keep Kalman from realizing that he is being kidnapped for as long a possible.
+So brute force would not actually be practical for more than a brief period of time.
+What is needed would be to keep Kalman from realizing that he is being kidnapped for as long a possible.
 Tell him: "Let me help you find your parents. ...
 Your parents asked me to look after you for a little bit. ...
 I will take you home in the morning."
 Eventually, Kalman will realize that you are lying to him.
 (He is a very smart boy.)
 That being said, if you keep control of him long enough, you will eventually be able to make the case that he has been abandoned and that no one loves him anymore.
 He has no one but you so he might as well make the best of the situation.
-It should be noted in the case of most kidnapping cases that go on for years that the victims come to engage in behavior that appears from the outside to be compliance with the captor and even downright acceptance of their situation.
+It should be noted that, in the case of most kidnapping cases, this can go on for years as the victims come to engage in behavior that appears from the outside to be compliance with the captor and even downright acceptance of their situation.

 One of the interesting questions in regards to the Exodus story is why bother going through the whole process of speaking to Pharoah, inflicting the Ten Plagues upon him and then baiting him into destroying his army at the Red Sea.
 With the might of God, Moses should have been able to march the Israelites right out of Egypt without even having to talk to Pharoah and get his permission.
 A way of thinking about it is to say that the real story was never really about getting Pharoah to let the Israelites go, but getting the Israelites to agree to leave.
 The Israelites loved their Egyptian masters and would have never agreed to leave on their own.
 Moses, therefore, needed Pharoah to order the Israelites to leave and to trick the Israelites into believing that they were just going for a few days to worship God.
 Hence, Moses only asked for a temporary leave and told the Israelites to borrow vessels from their neighbors.
 What kind of borrowing is it if you are never coming back?